Slashdot

 :-)

-I have the opposite (Score:2)
+I have the opposite (Score:3)

 I have a deep, intense fear that I will fail to miss out on the news.
 This fear is usually validated by the weekly shitstorm on my FB feed.
 Also, when